 The writer of the issue states that at all levels of education , competition to get higher grades seriously limits the quality of learning.
 There are many considerable examples that makes me disagree with the claim ; however , some situations can be thought of as cases in which the statement holds true .

-For example , competition for high grades prompts the learners to learn deeper and work harder so they are more prepared for the exams . it is clear to everyone that good exam results require deep understanding of the subject ; therefore, students have to pay close attention to the teacher and make sure every point of the lessons is clear to them . he next step to having better results would be the hard work and that makes the student to know if she or he has completely grasped the data . the result of paying more attention and working hard is higher quality of learning and a good way to test that is the exam results .
+For example , competition for high grades prompts the learners to learn deeper and work harder .
+It is clear to everyone that good exam results require deep understanding of the subject ; therefore, students have to pay close attention to the teacher and make sure every point of the lessons is clear to them .
+The next step to having better results would be the hard work and that makes the student to know if she or he has completely grasped the data .
+The result of paying more attention and working hard is higher quality of learning and a good way to test that is the exam results .
 Therefore competition for higher grades not only does not limit the quality of learning , but also helps rising it .

+Additionally ,being competitive is not a threat to all levels of education as a factor to limit the quality of learning .
+For example , for those who voluntarily decide to continue education to higher levels , such thing as a grade will not stop them to lose focus from the real purpose of studying . for these group of learners grades will only be measurements of how well they have understood the subjects.
+Thus , it is false to claim that the learning quality for all levels of education is affected by competing over grades .

+However , there are some cases that the competition for getting higher grades leads to lowering the quality of learning .
+A significant example of that would be the case in which learners attempt to memorize information rather than understanding it .
+Sometimes it is faster to memorize something instead of understanding it .
+Unfortunately if the exam is not smartly designed , these people will get good results .
+So in some cases , competition for getting higher grades may limit the quality of education .

+In conclusion , competition for getting high grades not only does not limit the quality of learning for every level of education a but also is a way to achieve new levels of understanding .
+Therefore , it might even be a good idea to let the educational environment be competitive to some levels .

+g